 - Infertility in both sexes, miscarriages

 - Poor growth or small stature

 - Irritability, mood swings

 Celiac disease is diagnosed using special blood tests and a small-bowel biopsy.

-The only available treatment for CD is to continuously follow a strict, gluten-free diet.
+The only available treatment for this disease is to continuously follow a strict, gluten-free diet.
 In most cases, this diet will enable the intestinal wall to heal and resolve the related deficiencies and symptoms.

 A gluten-free diet should include fresh food, which has undergone as little processing as possible, grains, such as rice, millet, buckwheat, corn and quinoa and flour made from rice, corn, potato, chickpea and soy.

 Grocery shopping with a gluten intolerance is not always an easy task.
 Here is a non-exhaustive list* of foods/ingredients to avoid.